appababba/face_recognition_project/README.md

 ## Notes / Challenges

-* We implemented the classifiers from scratch as required.
-Libraries like `scikit-learn` were used for helpful things like PCA, train/test split, scaling, and some evaluation metrics (like generating the confusion matrix values and ROC points).
+* We implemented the classifiers from scratch, and used libraries like `scikit-learn` for helpful things like PCA, train/test split, scaling, and some evaluation metrics (like generating the confusion matrix values and ROC points).
-* Getting the plots to work without hanging was a bit tricky!
-We ended up modifying the evaluation code to save plots directly to files (`plt.savefig`) instead of trying to display them interactively (`plt.show`).
+* Getting the plots to work without hanging was atricky, we ended up modifying the evaluation code to save plots directly to files (`plt.savefig`) instead of trying to display them interactively (`plt.show`).
-* Also had some fun debugging the Gaussian Naive Bayes `log(0)` errors - needed to clip tiny probability values before taking the log to avoid getting `-infinity`!

 ---